MontenegroOfficial Name: Montenegro

 - See traveling safely abroad for useful travel tips.

 Local Laws & Special Circumstances

-Athletic Contract Disputes: U.S. citizen athletes who are considering playing for professional teams in Montenegro, particularly outside the capital, should be aware of reports of disputes regarding contracts not being honored and treatment and living conditions not matching expectations.
-We recommend that U.S. citizen athletes obtain and carefully review proposed contracts and research the team, living arrangements, and city where they will be playing prior to accepting offers or commencing travel.
+Athletic Contract Disputes: U.S.-citizen athletes who are considering playing for professional teams in Montenegro, particularly outside the capital, should be aware of reports of disputes regarding contracts not being honored and treatment and living conditions not matching expectations.
+We recommend that U.S.-citizen athletes carefully review proposed contracts and research the team, living arrangements, and city where they will be playing prior to accepting offers or commencing travel.

 Travel & Transportation

-Metered taxi service is safe and reasonably priced, although foreigners are sometimes charged higher rates.
-Although there are some taxi stands in each of the cities, taxis generally do not pick up passengers on the street and must be ordered by phone or SMS.
-We recommend negotiating a price prior to traveling by taxi between cities, although some taxi companies have a price list of most intercity destinations on a control board.
+Taxis: Metered taxi service is safe, although foreigners are sometimes charged higher rates.
+Taxis generally do not pick up passengers on the street and must be ordered by phone or SMS.

 Public Transportation: Trains, buses, and ferries often use aging and poorly-maintained equipment.